bpb824/portalr/README.md

----
-output: html_document
----
 # portalr
 R package for exploring PORTAL data.

 `portalr` is a package of tools for querying, aggregating, and exploring data from PORTAL (Portland Oregon Regional Transportation Archive Listing).
 For more information about PORTAL, visit <http://portal.its.pdx.edu>.
-The `portalr` package is being documented using `staticdocs` at <http://bigtransportdata.com/portalr/>.
+The `portalr` package is being documented using `staticdocs` at <http://bigtransportdata.com/_portal/portalr/>.

 ## Installation